 Before heading to the annual Microsoft Convergence event in New Orleans this month I decided to pick up a Surface Pro tablet.
 I wanted a tablet that would be a laptop replacement when I travel.
 I also have an iPad and a Google Nexus.
 While they are each decent devices they could not replace my laptop because they cannot run all of the applications I need (like Microsoft Outlook, Microsoft Dynamics CRM and Office).
 Like many people I ended up carrying both a tablet and a laptop when I traveled.
-The Surface Pro seemed to be the answer as it runs a full blown version of and would allow me to run any application I do on my laptop even connect to my corporate network like my laptop does.
+The Surface Pro seemed to be the answer as it runs a full blown version of Windows 8 and would allow me to run any application I do on my laptop even connect to my corporate network like my laptop does.

 First, a little about the Surface device…there are several manufacturers offering Windows 8 Tablets including 2 models offered by Microsoft directly.
 The models offered by Microsoft are the RT and the Pro.
 The RT was the first model released; it is limited to basic use due to the hardware specs.
 The Surface RT runs on a Quad-core Nvidia Tegra 3 processor, which is ARM-based.
 As such, it can’t run standard off-the-shelf software that typically is made for x86-based processors.
 However, there is a version of Microsoft Office made for RT, and it comes pre-installed on the device.
 There are also many apps available at the Windows Store for the RT.
 Caution, the RT does not run Office very well due to the processor and less Ram than the PRO.